 - Korpiklaani, from Finland.
 Many songs reference elements of Finnish paganism, such as the "God of Wind" and "Spirit of the Forest".
 Their song Wooden pints is about "little men from underground", probably dwarves.

-- Finntroll, similarly from Finland, utilise a unique version of this trope, combining the rabid anti-Christianity of their black metal predecessors with the nastier elements of the folkloric troll, often to darkly comic effect.
+- Finntroll, similarly from Finland, utilize a unique version of this trope, combining the rabid anti-Christianity of their black metal predecessors with the nastier elements of the folkloric troll, often to darkly comic effect.

 - Battlelore, where pretty much 90% of their material is about Middle-Earth somehow.